dr-data/ERC20-Generator/README.md

+I will appreciate if someone wanted to collaborate me for future improvements.

-- Todo
+Todo
-	- add verification api for etherscan (try npm module before trying original)
+- Add verification api for etherscan
 - Support for ERC20 Tokens with different properties